Why Would a Construction Loan Be Denied?

 Whether you've already been denied or want to ensure approval on your first attempt, understanding these common issues will help you build a stronger application.

-The Reality of Construction Loan Denials
+What Is The Reality of Construction Loan Denials?

 Construction loans carry inherent risks that traditional mortgages don't face.
 Lenders are financing a project that doesn't exist yet, relying on projections about completion, costs, and final value.
 This uncertainty leads to more stringent requirements and higher denial rates.